• Complexity generated from simple forms. Daedim

 Parabolic mirror.
 21cm diameter About 1969

-These photos show one of my early artistic experiments using mirrors.
-My apologises for the quality of he images – they are quite old.
+These photos show one of my early artistic experiments using mirrors while I was still at school.
+My apologises for the quality of the images – they are quite old and I developed the negatives and printed them myself.

 I think if I were give this work a name now I’d probably call it Sky Bridge or something similar, because it links the earth to the sky.
 The name Sky Mirror also comes to mind, but Anish Kapoor’s already used that.